issacholguin/issac-holguin-prehab-takehome/README.md

 4. Run `Dev Containers: Reopen in Container`
 5. Once the container is running in the /workspaces/issac-holguin-prehab-takehome directory, refer to top of README for instructions on running or building the project

+Instructions for setting up the environment:

+1. Run `./setup-env.sh`
+   this will create
+   .env.local for development
+   .env.test for testing

 Curls for testing:
 Auth Routes:
 /auth/register